Skip to content

 Governance

-We strive to conserve natural resources, apply circular models across our value chain, and build a legacy of projects that improve both natural habitats and shared resources.
+We endeavor to conserve natural resources, apply circular models across our value chain, and to have a legacy of projects that improve both natural habitats and shared resources.

-• Achieved 100%** ISO 14001 certification at 52 upstream and downstream asset-based organizations enrolled in Aramco’s Environmental Management System
+• Achieved 95%** ISO 14001 certification at 57 Upstream and Downstream asset-based organizations enrolled in Aramco’s Environmental Management System (EMS).

-• Continued upgrading Sulfur Recovery Units with tail gas treatment units
+• Continued upgrading Sulfur Recovery Units (SRU) with tail gas treatment units.

 Freshwater consumption (million m3)